codatio/codat-docs/docs/underwriting/process-loan.md

   </TabItem>
     <TabItem value="thresh" label="Thresholds">

-  In the `appsettings.json` file of the `\DemosUnderwriting\Codat.Demos.Underwriting.Api\` directory, set your own example thresholds for data points used by the app's underwriting service.
+  In the `appsettings.json` file in the `\Codat.Demos.Underwriting.Api\` directory, set your own example thresholds for data points used by the app's underwriting service.
 Play around with the values to see how this affects the application decision.

   </TabItem>
   <TabItem value="comptype" label="Company types">